leleliu008/ndk-pkg/README.md

     ndk-pkg formula-edit curl --editor=/usr/local/bin/vim
     ```

-    **Note**: `ndk-pkg` do NOT save your changes, which means that your changes may be lost after the formula repository is updated!
+    **Caveats**: `ndk-pkg` does NOT save your changes, which means that your changes may be lost after the formula repository is updated!

 - **list all avaliable formula repositories**